 - Accompanying attendant(s): normal applicable fare(s) of the same class as the stretcher passenger.

-Every such passenger is entitled to an established norm of free baggage allowance for each fare paid.. .
+Every such passenger is entitled to an established norm of free baggage allowance for each fare paid.To request this service in UIA Contact Center, please, use the following online form.

-A booking request for a wheelchair passenger must reach the UIA Contact Center no later than 48 hours before scheduled flight departure.
+A booking request for a wheelchair passenger must reach the reservation department no later than 48 hours before scheduled flight departure.
+To request this service in UIA Contact Center, please, use the following online form.

 On-board wheelchairs are available on UIA flights only on Boeing 767-300.

-Passengers’ own wheelchairs regardless of their weight and size, are only accepted as checked baggage on all UIA flights.
+Passengers’ own wheelchairs are only carried as checked baggage on all UIA flights.

 Your own oxygen apparatus (balloon, portable oxygen concentrator, ventilators,